SatabdiG/PerformanceBugDetection/readme.md

 * CoverageStat.py: Create overalpping block traces from the previously chosen **bad traces**
 * SeminalBehaviour.py - Create the seminal feature set from the aforementioned block traces.
 * Analysis.py - Generates new population of inputs.
 * Gene.py - Contains the genetic algorithm which is used by analysis.py to generate the new inputs.
 It uses *LMS* to derive the corelation between the seminal features and the new inputs.
-We could use another learning tool to summplement the input generation.
+We could use another learning tool to replace/supplement the input generation.
 * Visualization.py - Creates a graph for input time of application under test vs input time for oracle for the current population.
 Creates a cummalative coverage html page for the current population where overalpping areas are highlighted in red and the lines not executed at all are highlighted in blue.
 * Evaluation.py - Moves the graph and the html stat file to folder ./Results/Runs/Runnum